Skip to content

 PBUILDER.EXE "c:\mywork\myproject\file.pbd"

-PBUILDER.EXE "C:\My Documents\pbtests\directive1.pbd" /c /s /q /log:"C:\my documents\pblog.rtf"
+PBUILDER.EXE "C:\My Documents\pbtests\directive1.pbd" /c /s /q /log:"C:\My Documents\pblog.rtf"

 PBUILDER.EXE "C:\My Documents\pbtests\instructions package 2.pbd" /exetype:1